 Core Motion enables your applications to access a wide array of sensors on iOS and watchOS devices.
 Discover how steps and activity detection can be used with user elevation changes to develop fitness apps.
 Explore ways to observe wrist rotation and effort and translate them to immersive health and fitness experiences.

-and today I'm really excited to be talking to you about health and fitness.
+My name is Bharath Rao.
+I'm an engineer with the Core Motion Team, and today I'm really excited to be talking to you about health and fitness.

 Go check them out.

 Here's what we have in store for you today.